lklok66/ice/distribution/src/icesl/README.txt

    See the README in the Ice 3.3.0 demo directory for information on how to start the server.

-4) Right click on the TestPage.html and choose "Set As Start Page".
+4) Right click on TestPage.html and choose "Set As Start Page".

 5) Right click on the HelloWeb project and select "Debug->Start new instance".
 This should cause a browser window to be spawned.